SimonVerhoeven/archunit-demo/README.md

 });
 ````

-As you can see this is a tad cumbersome, and this is where the higher-level Lang api comes into play
+As you can see this is a tad cumbersome, and this is where the higher-level Lang API comes into play

 ### Lang

-The lang api offers us some nice functionalities to be more expressive about our architectural concepts.
+The lang API offers us some nice functionalities to be more expressive about our architectural concepts.

 We can rewrite the Core sample to something pretty similar using: